nishad2m8/GeminiPuter/README.md

 ![alt text](Elements/GeminiPuter.gif)

-Gemini AI chat capabilities on an Cardputer using LVGL.
+Gemini AI chat capabilities on Cardputer using LVGL.
+Connect to the `GeminiPuter-Setup` captive portal to set up Wi-Fi and API.
+You can get Google Gemini API at https://aistudio.google.com/app/apikey